 Daichi contribute his text about the method and the consideration process about pursuing his project.
 His personal background strongly connect to his photographic works and approach to the world by using photographs.
 Japanese only.

 2014.4 / 210x148mm soft cover / Japanese only

 “Why do I take photographs?”
 Sitting before the huge volumes of news broadcast every day, I considered this.
 I needed to have some kind of justifiable reason for myself.
 As more time passed, I started to feel a kind of impatience.
 Impatience with the vast news inundating us, with the words of television commentators.With the tone of the “experts,” the acts of people in the nuclear power industry, the frustration of government officials.A sense of discomfort, and a sense of crisis.
 In fact, my justifiable reason already existed within myself.
 Most likely, from long before.It was to resist the negative prediction that accompanies the immense reality.
 So, I headed to Fukushima.I didn't know Fukushima.I didn't know about the nuclear plant there, or what led to its explosion on that fateful day.I wanted to know this place called Fukushima.I felt the responsibility to know it.
 To know what kind of lives people live, what jobs they do, what scenery they gaze at, what films or novels move them.
-What colour flowers grow, and what colour is the sky?
+What color flowers grow, and what color is the sky?
 I felt that knowing these things was absolutely necessary, even more than any other things.For an outsider such as myself.And, possibly for many outsiders.
 I felt the need to know this actuality.
 (Quate from the postscript)

 2012.03.11 / 260x210 soft cover / Japanese only

 Written in the time of initial stage as photographer carrier of him.
 2 other winner of JAPAN YOUTH DOCUMENTARY PHOTOGRAPHY AWARD wrote each text for this book.